 This statement applies to content published on the www.royalcornwall.nhs.uk/ domains.
 It does not apply to any other domains with associated names or subdomains.
 Please view individual sites for applicable accessibility statements.

 We want as many people as possible to be able to use this website.
-The website features software (Recite Me) that provides web content in a variety of formats to make content more accessible with easy speech, reading and translation tools.
-Please view our guide on how to effectively use this software here.
+That is why we have built and integrated a bespoke accessibility toolbar to help users use our site.
+View our guide on how to effectively use this software.

-Some of our content is technical, and we use technical terms where there is no easier wording we could use without changing what the text means.
+Some of our content is technical and is sometimes aimed at medical professionals, we use technical terms where there is no easier wording we could use without changing what the text means.

-If you have a disability then AbilityNet has advice to help you make your device easier to use.
+If you have a disability, AbilityNet has advice to help you make your device easier to use.

-There are some parts of this website which are not fully accessible.
-Examples include:
+With this in mind, we are always looking to improve accessibility and there are some parts of this website which are not fully accessible.

 Please Note: This is not intended to be a comprehensive list of fixes, as some accessibility issues are still being identified.